psu13/mutable-hakyll/posts/measurement.md

    interpretation](https://en.wikipedia.org/wiki/Ensemble_interpretation)".
 I'm not sure I believe this, but Ballentine's work is very careful and considered.

-1. We can say that the quantum state is just a way of desribing what we, or some set of rational agents, believes about the world.
+1. We can say that the quantum state is just a way of describing what we, or some set of rational agents, believes about the world.
 The most recent version of this idea is probably [QBism](https://plato.stanford.edu/entries/quantum-bayesian/).